Rudolf Carnap: Early life and education

+Career

 Carnap discovered a kindred spirit when he met Hans Reichenbach at a 1923 conference.
 Reichenbach introduced Carnap to Moritz Schlick, a professor at the University of Vienna who offered Carnap a position in his department, which Carnap accepted in 1926.
 Carnap thereupon joined an informal group of Viennese intellectuals that came to be known as the Vienna Circle, directed largely by Schlick and including Hans Hahn, Friedrich Waismann, Otto Neurath, and Herbert Feigl, with occasional visits by Hahn's student Kurt Gödel.
 When Wittgenstein visited Vienna, Carnap would meet with him.
 He (with Hahn and Neurath) wrote the 1929 manifesto of the Circle, and (with Hans Reichenbach) initiated the philosophy journal Erkenntnis.

 In February 1930, Alfred Tarski lectured in Vienna, and during November 1930, Carnap visited Warsaw.
 On these occasions, he learned much about Tarski's model-theoretic method of semantics.
 Rose Rand, another philosopher in the Vienna Circle, noted, "Carnap's conception of semantics starts from the basis given in Tarski's work, but a distinction is made between logical and non-logical constants, and between logical and factual truth...
 At the same time, he worked with the concepts of intension and extension, and took these two concepts as a basis of a new method of semantics."

 In 1931, Carnap was appointed Professor at the German University in Prague.
 In 1933, W. V. Quine met Carnap in Prague and discussed the latter's work at some length.
 Thus began the lifelong mutual respect these two men shared, one that survived Quine's eventual forceful disagreements with a number of Carnap's philosophical conclusions.